 Now you know a bit Japanese vs American diets and what makes them different.

-Do you think there are other differences or similariites that I might have missed?
+Are there other differences or similarities that I might have missed?

 Leave a comment!